ubcbraincircuits/whitepaper/source/jupyterhub/index.rst

 * All standard Jupyter Notebook features, including a Text editor, file manager and Command Line Interface

 .. note::
-   To use the JupyterHub, you must 1) be affiliated with the cluster and 2) have an account on Alder.
+   To use the JupyterHub, you must

+   1. be affiliated with DMCBH and
+   2. have an account on Alder.
 To obtain an account on Alder, you must be sponsored by your PI and you must send an account request to arc.support@ubc.ca

    To install packages, contact `Jeffrey LeDue <mailto:jledue\@mail.ubc.ca>`_ with your requirements.